 You can also see a nifty graphical treemap below showing how the footprint of our services is allocated across our ‘digital estate’.

-We’ve shared an abridged summary of the 6 insights from our case study below, and in each case our heading links to the more detailed version of the particular insights, off of this website.
+Here’s an abridged summary of the 6 insights from our case study below, and in each case our heading links to the more detailed version of the particular insights on the TCS website.

 1. Digital technology is not impact free and reductions are possible